redrails/PersonalScripts/README.md

 # PersonalScripts

-A collection of some of the scripts I use daily to help me with various tasks.
+A collection of some of the scripts I've written that I use daily to help me with various tasks.

 You are free to use and customise them!